 Each application focused on monitoring and controlling technological processes will probably need to get or to save data from(to) external sources.
 The source of such values can be for example a database, PLC device, hard disk file, input/output PC card, etc. This chapter shows the cases that are practically eligible and shows how to solve such cases in the PROMOTIC system.

 1. Communication with PLC devices or similar devices

-By this communication the PROMOTIC application gets data from external devices - PLC devices, intelligent inputs/outputs, etc. The device is the most often connected via Ethernet or over the serial line (to PC for example over the port COM1, COM2, etc.).
+By this communication the PROMOTIC application gets data from external devices - PLC devices, intelligent inputs/outputs, etc. The device is the most often connected via Ethernet or via the computer's serial port (to PC for example over the port COM1, COM2, etc.).
 It can be also connected by special card, for example for PROFIBUS DP Siemens, etc.